learningspace-utfpr-cm/bcc1001-python/_sources/index.rst

 =======================================
-Python for Everybody - Interactive
+Python para todo mundo - Interativo
 =======================================

 ..
 Here is were you specify the content and order of your new book.